Don Argus AC

 Leigh Clifford AO

-Leigh Clifford AO was appointed Chairman of the Qantas Board on 14 November 2007, having been a Qantas Director since 9 August 2007.
-He is also a Director of Bechtel Group Inc in the USA and Chairman of Bechtel Australia Pty Ltd, Senior Adviser to Kohlberg Kravis Roberts & Co, Chairman of the Murdoch Childrens Research Institute and a Board Member of the National Gallery of Victoria Foundation.
-Leigh was previously a Director of Barclays Bank plc in the United Kingdom and retired in 2007 as Chief Executive and Director of Rio Tinto after 37 years with the company.
+Leigh Clifford is Chairman of Qantas; a Director of Bechtel Group Inc. and Chairman of Bechtel Australia Pty Ltd; Senior Adviser to Kohlberg Kravis Roberts & Co.; Director of Crestone Wealth Management; Director of Equestrian Australia; Chairman of the National Gallery of Victoria Foundation and a member of the Council of Trustees of the National Gallery of Victoria; and Chair of the University of Melbourne’s philanthropic campaign.
+He retired as Chief Executive and Director of Rio Tinto in 2007 after thirty-seven years with the company.

 Sir Rod Eddington AO